sailscastshq/docs.sailscasts.com/docs/klean-ui/components/line-chart.md

 Use `Intl.NumberFormat`, `Intl.DateTimeFormat`, or application-owned formatting before data reaches the component when locale changes the meaning.
 The chart does not guess locale, timezone, or units.

-If sighted users need every exact value too, render a visible [Table](/klean-ui/components/table) from the same array next to the chart.
-Do not make hover the only route to data.
+Render a visible [Table](/klean-ui/components/table) from the same array when people need persistent comparison or retrieval rather than one-at-a-time inspection.

 ## Empty, missing, and live data

 - Empty or entirely invalid data shows `emptyLabel`.
 - One finite value renders a point rather than inventing a trend.
 - Flat, zero, negative, and very large values remain finite and stable.
+- The finite minimum and maximum stay visible, so the tighter vertical range remains honest.
 - Missing values break the line instead of implying continuity.
 - Replacing `data` updates the figure; polling, realtime transport, and loading policy remain application state.
 - Time range, metric selection, and filters belong in the URL only when they should survive refresh, history, or sharing.

 ## Styling with Tailwind

-Height, width, color, caption treatment, labels, empty state, and line treatment stay in caller Tailwind.
+Height, width, color, caption treatment, labels, empty state, line treatment, and point readouts stay in caller Tailwind.
 Stable `data-slot` hooks make targeted styling explicit:

 ```vue
 <LineChart